distantreading/worldcat/HOWTO.md

 In addition, you need to have the following packages installed: pandas, Beautifulsoup, requests, yaml.

+Finally, you need the contents of the "worldcat" repository as well as the contents of the ELTeC collection of your choice somewhere on your computer.

 ## Setting the parameters

 All parameters are set in the configuration file called "config.yaml".
 You find explanations there for each parameter.

 ## Running the scripts

-The easiest way of running the script is to open a Terminal, type "python3 run_worldcat.py" and hit return.
+The easiest way of running the script is to do so using the Terminal.

+1. Navigate to the folder containing the "run_worldcat.py" script.
+2. Type "python3 run_worldcat.py" and hit return.

 ## Contact